ravenscroftj/ravenscroftj.github.io/content/Software/Airflow.md

 ## Config File

 There is a file named `airflow.cfg` which contains configuration for your airflow instance including the full path to the DAGs folder and also SQLalchemy connection credentials.

+## Postgres Data Storage

+Use the `psycopg2-binary` package to provide PostgreSQL db support:

+`pip install psycopg2-binary`

+And in the config:

+`sql_alchemy_conn = postgresql+psycopg2://airflow:airflow@localhost/airflow`

+The easiest solution is to use a postgres docker setup.
 ## Google Cloud Compatibility

 Install airflow with `google` optional module: `pip install apache-airflow[google]`.